dreamboyx1/container-query-polyfill-example/README.md

 Why `npm run prod`?
 This was working when running in development mode (`npm start`).
 So, I spend time implemetng it for several components only to have it fail in prod.
 I assume some sort of optimization is stomping on things.
 I have not yet found which one.
 In my 'real' app we use craco and I disabled minification and that did not help.
 IDK.

+I've also created a git tailwindcss-container-query on branch tailwindcss-container-query which has the same issues.

 Noticed some oddity in that if I reload the page many times, it occasionally works.
 More often it fails.

 ## Available Scripts